camallen/cjd/README.md

 0. Using ruby 2.4 at least you can run a local dev server using
   + `bundle exec jekyll serve`

+# Deployment

+1. Commit to the gh-pages branch and deploy to that branch :tada:

 ###Portfolio

 Portfolio projects are in '/_posts'